CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 * The Cortex API endpoint to be specified (`https://api.<dci-base-domain>`) - `spark.cortex.client.phoenix.url`
 * A Cortex API Token - `spark.cortex.client.phoenix.token`

-When packaged as a Skill with the existing templates then token and URL are handled by the Cortex Cluster.
-These configuration options need only be set when running outside the Cortex cluster (i.e. locally).
+When packaged as a Skill with the existing templates, the token is set by the Cortex Cluster.
+This configuration option need only be set when running outside the Cortex cluster (i.e. locally).

 **WARNING**: The `CortexRemoteCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
 Unsupported methods will return a `NotImplementedError` or `RuntimeException` error.